FrankerFaceZ/Add-Ons/README.md

 5. Run `pnpm install` within the repository to install dependencies.
 6. Run `pnpm start` to start the development server.
 7. In the FrankerFaceZ Control Center, under Add-ons, make sure to enable the setting `Use Local Development Server`.
+You need the userscript version of FrankerFaceZ for this option to be available.
 8. Ensure that your browser will accept the self-signed certificate issued by the development server.
 You can visit https://localhost:8001/ with the development server running to see if it works.